-Unclaimed personal property is property on which the owner has taken no action (e.g., no additions to an investment account or update of the mailing address) for an extended period of time and/or did not respond to the holder’s attempts to contact the owner.
+Unclaimed personal property is property that an owner has taken no action for an extended period of time and/or did not respond to the holder’s attempts to contact the owner (e.g., no update of the mailing address).
 Depending on the type, property must be dormant for one to 15 years before it can be declared unclaimed.
 For a list of properties and the amount of time they must remain inactive, please refer to Appendix A of Information Circular UP-2, Property Holders.

 Alberta Treasury Board and Finance, Tax and Revenue Administration (TRA), on behalf of the Alberta Minister of Finance, maintains an up-to-date online registry of unclaimed property that is searchable free of charge.
 Through annual advertisements, TRA informs the public of the program’s existence and how to access it.

-To check the Alberta registry, click on "Search for Assets".
+To check the Alberta registry, click on "Search for Lost Property or Money".
 This will take you to a window where you can enter your search name.
 A website named MissingMoney.com will search the Alberta registry and over 40 other state and provincial registries throughout North America and provide you with the available results.
 You can also search other jurisdictions individually by clicking on the National Association of Unclaimed Property Administrators (NAUPA).